What is Shell (SSH) Access?

 How can I get Shell Access?

-Shell access is only available with our VPS Hosting and Dedicated Server Hosting accounts.
+Shell access is available with all of our VPS Hosting and Dedicated Server Hosting accounts.
 You'll log into shell using your cPanel username and password.
-If you are wanting root access to the server (similar to the Windows' "Administrator" user), please see: Standard SSH Access vs. Root SSH Access
+If you are wanting root access to the server (similar to the Windows' "Administrator" user), please see: How to Obtain Root Access.